- Administrative office, Mon–Fri

 This is a wearable safety tool that emits a 120 dB siren upon activation.
 Personal Alarms are available to students, staff and faculty free of charge.

-DPS offers American Red Cross classes, including First Aid and CPR, monthly and free of charge to students, staff and faculty.
+DPS offers first aid, AED and CPR classes, monthly and free of charge, to students, staff and faculty.